univalence/spark-tools/site/src/main/tut/spark-test/getting_started.md

 class MyTestClass extends FunSuiteLike with SparkTest {}
 ```

-then we can create our test:
+Then, we can create our test:
 ```scala
 class MyTestClass extends FunSuiteLike with SparkTest {
   test("create df with json string") {